Sailors training together aboard a Navy ship during deployment

 Do You Still Work Out in the Navy?
-Fitness Beyond Boot Camp
+Yes - Here's How

 When you picture Navy fitness, you probably imagine a drill instructor screaming as recruits sweat through endless push-ups.
-That intense, structured training is a huge part of boot camp, for sure.
+That intense, structured training is a huge part of boot camp.
 But what happens after graduation, when sailors are working on ships and bases around the world?
 Does someone still line them up for daily workouts?
-Many recruits ask, "Do you still work out in the Navy?"
-If you're thinking about how to prepare for navy boot camp, build habits now that carry into the fleet.
+It's one of the most common questions people ask about Navy life: do you still work out in the Navy?
+The short version is that the daily group drills end, but the standard never does.
+Here's exactly what changes, and how sailors stay fit on shore bases and deployed ships.

-The short answer is no, but accountability remains absolute.
-Instead of a daily drill instructor, the Navy uses a mandatory exam called the Physical Readiness Test (PRT) to ensure everyone stays in shape.
-Think of it like a company's performance review, but for your physical health.
-Twice a year, every single sailor, from one fresh out of training to a seasoned admiral, must pass this official test.
-Some people refer to these as navy bmt requirements, but officially they’re the PRT standards that apply throughout your career.
+No drill instructor follows you to the fleet, but accountability remains absolute.
+Instead of daily forced workouts, the Navy uses a mandatory assessment called the Physical Readiness Test (PRT) to confirm everyone stays in shape.
+Think of it like a performance review, but for your physical readiness.
+Twice a year, in spring and fall testing cycles, every sailor, from one fresh out of training to a seasoned admiral, must pass it.
+These aren't a one-time boot-camp hurdle; the PRT standards apply for your entire career.

 This test measures foundational strength and endurance through three straightforward events: